shoutem/nfc-ndef-react-native/README.md

 ### Mostly automatic installation

+After running this command, go through the Configuration section:

 `$ react-native link nfc-ndef-react-native`

 If it doesn't work for any reason, follow the manual installation AND the configuration section.

 ### Manual installation